 Jonathan Potter (application submitted to Chairman Broadus via email on February 25)

 There was an extended discussion on whether the ATC Chairman would appoint members (as noted in February 12 minutes), as opposed to having the CSD Committee select members.
 In view of ATC Bylaws which indicate that the Chairman appoints committee members, it was agreed to hear from the applicants who attended tonight’s meeting, then discuss how to proceed.
-Applicants include:

 Applicants in attendance included Marietta Kruell, Craig Stone, Jonathan Potter and Terry Turretine.
 Each of the applicants made a brief presentation about their experience and interest in the committee and answered questions from committee members.